 E. coli Prevention Measures and Sources for Food Operations

 Escherichia coli, or E. coli for short, is a diverse group of bacteria found in the environment, food, and the intestines of people and animals.
-While most strains of E. coli are harmless, some can cause illnesses, ranging from mild ...
+While most strains of E. ...

 Escherichia coli prevention measures food operations